Drakodin/drakodin/README.md

 ## 💡 Active Projects
 * [drakodin.github.io](https://drakodin.github.io) - WIP personal website.
 Note that the LinkedIn name and name used don't match because the former is my legal, the latter is my preferred.
-* A few templates for projects
+* Niche AI solutions
-* A quick, but comprehensive JS tutorial repo
+* Art projects using JS and SCSS

 ## 🌱 Topics associated with current projects
 * [React](https://github.com/facebook/react)